- Overview:How to Fix Salty, Spicy, or Burnt Food (Real Solutions)

 Learn simple, real-life solutions to fix salty, spicy, or burnt food.
 Save your meals, rescue dinner disasters, and cook like a pro with these practical kitchen hacks.

-We’ve all had that moment in the kitchen—one wrong pinch of salt, too much chili, or a slightly burnt bottom layer—and suddenly dinner feels ruined.
+How to fix salty, spicy, or burnt food is something every home cook eventually needs to learn.
+We’ve all had that moment in the kitchen — one wrong pinch of salt, too much chili, or a slightly burnt bottom layer — and suddenly dinner feels ruined.
 The good news?
 Most kitchen disasters are completely fixable.
 With a few simple tricks and smart adjustments, you can rescue your meals without tossing them.
-Here’s how to fix salty, spicy, or burnt food, step by step.
+Here’s how to fix salty, spicy, or burnt food step by step.

 How to Fix Salty Food